larryknaebelobsidian/kingdom/Proposition 113. The connection of this Kingdom with Jewish restoration necessitates the realization of their predicted repentance and conversion..md

 >This *partial* restoration must be carefully distinguished *from the one* under the Messiah, for *this* is a restoration which means suffering and terrible persecution by Antichrist, while *the other* is full of blessing.
 This restoration will be, in all probability, *between* the two stages of the Sec.
 Advent, and, owing to the unbelief of the nation in Jesus as the Messiah, will result in the re-establishment of a temple, a splendid temple service, a return to the Mosaic ritual and former distinctive national usages.
 The *persistent* rejection of Jesus as the true Messiah will cause the fearful tribulation predicted to overwhelm them and plunge them in despair.
 >p.
 85 Vol. 2 Prop 113 Obs.
 6

 >The Lord shall save “*Judah first*” (Zech.
 12:7) and He (v.
-10) “*will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon Me whom they nave pierced, and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his first-born.
+10) “*will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplications: and they shall look upon Me whom they have pierced, and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his first-born.
 In that day shall there be a great mourning in Jerusalem*” etc. (Some representatives of the ten tribes are also present, as in “house of Levi, family of Shimei,” or Sep., “Simeon,” but Judah is largely predominant and hence most prominently mentioned.)
 >p.
 85-86 Vol. 2 Prop 113 Obs.
 6

 >...
 Israel (the ten tribes) is brought in at least forty years *after* the overthrow of Antichrist and *after* the restoration of Judah.